Sexton returns as Ireland make six changes

 Ringrose reclaims his berth at outside centre after being a late withdrawal from the win over Italy, Bundee Aki having switched from 12 for that game and Stuart McCloskey slotting in at inside centre.

-Aki retains his place in the team for the match in Edinburgh, with McCloskey understood to have suffered an injury.
+Aki retains his place in the team for the match in Edinburgh, with McCloskey understood to have suffered a minor "niggling" injury.

 Prop Furlong is another who has not played any part in the championship so far - he comes into the front row to replace Connacht tight-head Finlay Bealham, who has been ruled out of the remainder of the competition with a knee injury after starting the first three games.